phuongnam7899/obsidian-vault/2- Source Material/Courses/Cloud Practitioner Essentials.md

 - Price
 ## Availability zones
 ![[Cloud Practitioner Essentials 2025-01-13 08.35.12.excalidraw]]
+- Each religion contain multiple logically isolated zone that contain data centers of that religion -> when an availability zone got problem -> use other one to ensure the availability
 # Module 4: Networking
 # Module 5: Storages and Database
 # Module 6: Security